Marthariv/python-novice-gapminder/index.md

 ---
 layout: lesson
-root: .  # Is the only page that doesn't follow the pattern /:path/index.html
+root:.  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+permalink: index.html # Is the only page that does not follow the pattern/:path/index.html
 ---

 This lesson is an introduction to programming in Python for people with little or no previous programming experience.
-It uses plotting as its motivating example, and is designed to be used in both [Data Carpentry][dc-lessons] and [Software Carpentry][swc-lessons] workshops.
+It uses plotting as its motivating example, and is designed to be used in both [Data Carpentry] [dc-lessons] and [Software Carpentry] [swc-lessons] workshops.
-This lesson references [JupyterLab][jupyterlab], but can be taught using a regular Python interpreter as well.
+This lesson references [JupyterLab] [jupyterlab], but can as well be taught using a regular Python interpreter.
 Please note that this lesson uses Python 3.

 > ## Under Design
 >
-> **This lesson is currently in its early design stage;
+> **This lesson is currently in its early design stage,
 > please check [the design notes]({{ page.root }}/design/)
 > to see what we have so far.
 > Contributions are very welcome: